 But the junior Lloyd Wright built on the legacy of his famous father, both literally and figuratively.

 He took the textile block system his father used and set out to develop it into a patented construction technique that he then used to create some of his most memorable projects: the John Sowden House in Los Feliz and the Derby House in Glendale.
+Lloyd Wright named the latter, the century-old Derby House, after its initial owner, businessman James Derby.

 A look inside Lloyd Wright’s Derby House